techtrekleo/audio-visualizer/README.md

 # Audio Visualizer Pro

 This project is a real-time audio visualizer built with React, TypeScript, and Tailwind CSS.
 You can upload an audio file, choose from various visualization styles, customize the appearance, and record the output as a video file.
+This version uses the Gemini API for AI-powered subtitle generation.

 ## Features

 -   **Multiple Visualization Styles**: Choose from styles like 'Monstercat', 'Luminous Wave', 'Fusion', and more.
+-   **AI Subtitle Generation**: Automatically generate time-synced LRC subtitles from your audio using the Gemini API.
 -   **Real-time Customization**: Adjust sensitivity, balance, smoothing, text, fonts, and colors on the fly.
--   **Audio Upload**: Supports drag-and-drop and file browsing for your audio tracks.
 -   **Video Recording**: Record the canvas animation combined with the audio into a downloadable MP4/WebM file.
--   **Responsive Design**: Looks great on both desktop and mobile devices.

-## Running Locally / Development Setup
+## Setup and Running

-Before loading as an extension, you can run this project on your own computer for development and testing.
+Follow these steps to set up the project on your own computer for development, deployment, or use as a Chrome extension.

 ### Prerequisites

-Make sure you have the following software installed on your machine:

--   **[Node.js](https://nodejs.org/)**: LTS (Long-Term Support) version is recommended. `npm` (Node Package Manager) is included with the installation.
+-   **[Node.js](https://nodejs.org/)**: LTS (Long-Term Support) version is recommended. `npm` is included.
--   **[Git](https://git-scm.com/)**: For cloning the repository from GitHub.
+-   **[Git](https://git-scm.com/)**: For cloning the repository.
+-   **Gemini API Key**: You need an API key from [Google AI Studio](https://aistudio.google.com/app/apikey).

 ### Step-by-Step Guide

 1.  **Clone the repository:**
-    Open your terminal or command prompt and run the following command to download the project files:
     ```bash
     git clone https://github.com/techtrekleo/audio-visualizer.git
-    ```

-2.  **Navigate into the project directory:**
-    ```bash
     cd audio-visualizer-pro
     ```

-3.  **Install dependencies:**
+2.  **Install dependencies:**
-    This command reads the `package.json` file and downloads all the necessary libraries (like React, Vite, etc.) for the project to run.
+    This command downloads all necessary libraries.
     ```bash
     npm install
     ```

+3.  **Create an Environment File:**
+    Create a new file named `.env` in the root of the project folder.
+Add your Gemini API key to this file like so:
+    ```
+    API_KEY=YOUR_GEMINI_API_KEY_HERE
+    ```
+    Replace `YOUR_GEMINI_API_KEY_HERE` with your actual key.
+This file is ignored by Git and keeps your key private.

-4.  **Run the development server:**
+4.  **Run for Local Development:**
-    This will start a local server, and you'll see a URL in the terminal.
+    This will start a local server.
+Open the URL shown in your terminal (usually `http://localhost:5173`).
     ```bash
     npm run dev
     ```

-5.  **Open your browser:**
-    Open your web browser and navigate to the local URL provided in the terminal (usually `http://localhost:5173`).
-You should now see the application running!

 ## How to Load as a Chrome Extension

-This project is configured to run as a Google Chrome extension.
-Follow these steps to load it for testing.
+1.  **Build the Project:**
+    First, you must build the project.
+This command creates a production-ready `dist` folder with your API key securely embedded.
+    ```bash
+    npm run build
+    ```

-1.  **Open Chrome Extensions Page:**
+2.  **Open Chrome Extensions Page:**
     Navigate to `chrome://extensions` in your Chrome browser.

-2.  **Enable Developer Mode:**
+3.  **Enable Developer Mode:**
-    In the top-right corner of the Extensions page, toggle the "Developer mode" switch to the "on" position.
+    In the top-right corner, toggle the "Developer mode" switch on.

-3.  **Load the Extension:**
+4.  **Load the Extension:**
-    Three new buttons will appear.
-Click on the **"Load unpacked"** button.
+    Click the **"Load unpacked"** button.

-4.  **Select Project Folder:**
+5.  **Select the `dist` Folder:**
     A file selection dialog will open.
-Navigate to and select the root directory of this project (the `audio-visualizer-pro` folder).
+Navigate to your project folder and select the **`dist`** folder that was created in step 1. **Do not select the whole project folder.**

-5.  **Done!**
+6.  **Done!**
-    The "Audio Visualizer Pro" extension will now appear in your list of extensions.
-You can find its icon in the Chrome toolbar (you might need to click the puzzle piece icon to pin it).
-Click the icon to open the visualizer in a new tab!
+    The extension will now appear in your list.
+Click its icon in the Chrome toolbar to use it.